Soyuz to build European GPS constellation

 By August 28, specialists familiar with the operation of the Fregat upper stage and with basic details of the investigation had been able to discern a rough sequence of events that had likely led to the failure of the Soyuz mission with Galileo satellites last week.
 As it turned out, the so-called barbecue mode (a rotation of the Fregat stage to even out heating of the satellites by the Sun) is always preceded by a special "re-orientation" maneuver.
 It is designed to prevent sensitive mechanical gyroscopes onboard the stage from stalling.
 Such a re-orientation is conducted individually for each of three axises with a certain angular speed and over a certain time period.

 It appears that during the delivery of Galileo satellites on August 22, at the very end of the re-orientation routine, the flight control system detected a wrong angular speed and sent commands to Fregat's thrusters to correct the situation.
 For a yet unknown reason, engines failed to achieve that, even though available telemetry confirms that electric valves activated the thrusters as directed.
-Specialists are still debating what force or abstraction could prevent the thrusters from doing their job in the emptiness of space or whether firing engines somehow did not deliver required thrust.
+It seemed that thrusters failed to operate for some 100 seconds.
+Specialists were still debating what force or abstraction could prevent the thrusters from doing their job in the emptiness of space or whether firing engines somehow did not deliver required thrust.
+One hypothesis considered whether loose pieces of thermal insulation could block the engines.

 To make matters worse, the flight control system also perceived that thrusters had worked and thus failed to recognize that they did not provide correct parameters to the Fregat.
 Instead, the flight control system completed all "re-orientation" maneuvers within the assigned time and concluded that the stage was in correct attitude to continue its mission.